Fedict/eid-tsl/README.txt

 === 2.
 Requirements

-The following is required for compiling the eID Trust Service software:
+The following is required for compiling the eID TSL software:
 * Sun Java 1.6.0_14
 * Apache Maven 2.0.10